henspace/text2lesson-docs/docs/whats-it-for.md

 - to create lessons for someone else to use.
 - to create lessons for yourself or others.

-> Why do I want to play someone else's lesson?
+# Why would I want to play someone else's lesson?

->
-> > Perhaps it was sent to you as an assignment by your teacher.
-Perhaps,
-> > something in _Text2Lesson_'s library (when it arrives 😉) interests you.
+Perhaps it was sent to you as an assignment by your teacher.
+Perhaps, something in _Text2Lesson_'s library (when it arrives 😉) interests you.

-> Why do I want to use it to create a lesson for someone else?
+# Why would I want to use it to create a lesson for someone else?

->
-> > Perhaps you want to create a quiz about some topic for your students.
-You
-> > haven't got much time, so you need a quick method.
-No need to worry about
-> > data protection or creating accounts.
-Your students will just be able to run
-> > the lesson file you send.
+Perhaps you want to create a quiz about some topic for your students.
+You haven't got much time, so you need a quick method.
+No need to worry about data protection or creating accounts.
+Your students will just be able to run the lesson file you send.

-> Okay!
+# Okay!
 Why would I want to create a lesson for myself?

->
-> > One reason might be to help you revise for a test.
-You can create a personal
-> > lesson to help drill a topic into your memory.
-You can also include
-> > questions to test your understanding as an alternative to using flash cards.
+One reason might be to help you revise for a test.
+You can create a personal lesson to help drill a topic into your memory.
+You can also include questions to test your understanding as an alternative to using flash cards.